vitorpamplona/PLRModel/README.md

 # Usage

-The folling code shows how to declare and use the Pamplona's Model: http://bit.ly/duD1oA
+The folling code shows how to declare and use the [Pamplona's model](http://bit.ly/duD1oA):

 	#include "PupilLifecycle.h"